jeffwang4321/Library-Database/README.md

 - Designed and built a real-world database application for Vancouver libraries
 - Designed an entity-relationship model and drafted it into an E/R diagram
-- Ensured the schema meets the requirements and avoids anomalies
+- Ensured the schema met the project requirements and avoided anomalies
-- Converted the E/R diagrams to table schemas for this database using sqlite
+- Converted the E/R diagram to table schemas for this database using sqlite
 - Built the database application using Python and SQLite

 ## Features/ Specifications